leegeobuk/Bible-User/README.md

-# Bible-User
+# Biblennium-User
-Domain that deals with user accounts in Bible application
+Domain that deals with user accounts in Biblennium application